Lafarge Commits N168m to Community Projects in Ogun - THISDAYLIVE

-As part of its efforts to give back to the communities where its operates, Lafarge Africa, manufacturer of cement located in Ewekoro, Ogun State, said it had spent a whooping sum of N168 million in aid of the various community projects, cutting across education, healthcare delivery service, economic empowerment, agricultural produce and elderly care support programmes.
+As part of efforts to give to back to the communities where it operates, Lafarge Africa, manufacturer of cement located in Ewekoro, Ogun State, said it has spent about N168 million on various community projects, cutting across education, healthcare delivery service, economic empowerment, agricultural produce and elderly care support programmes.

-Speaking at 2018 Lafarge Community Day held at the weekend in Ewekoro, Lafarge Africa Country Chief Executive Officer, Michel Puchercos, declared that the socio-economic interventions provided for one of its host communities in Ogun state, Ewekoro, were made as part of effort to support the growth and development of its host communities with a view to ensuring mutually benefittinh relationship between the firm and the communities where its operates.
+Speaking at the 2018 Lafarge Community Day held in Ewekoro, Lafarge Africa Country, Chief Executive Officer, Michel Puchercos, declared that the socio-economic interventions provided for one of its host communities in Ogun state- Ewekoro-were made as part of effort to support the sustained growth and development of its host communities, with a view to ensuring mutually benefitted relationship between the firm and the communities it operates.

-Puchercos noted that Lafarge Africa was not only in Nigeria as a foreign investor that has come to the country purposely for business and investment, but it has comes to Nigeria to help ensure socio-economic growth and development through human capital development, physical well-being, economic empowerment, technical and vocational training, education, as well as agricultural production.
+Puchercos, noted that Lafarge Africa is in Nigeria to help ensure socio-economic growth and development through human capital development, physical well-being, economic empowerment, technical and vocational training, education, as well as agricultural production.

 He said, “For the Ewekoro Community in Ogun State, projects launched at the Community Day, include a block of five classrooms to the Local Government Nursery and Primary School, Jagunna, Itori and a renovated block of four classrooms, head teacher and assistant head teacher’s offices with toilets for both teachers and pupils at First Africa Mission School, Lapeleke.

-“For health and wellbeing, projects launched include Laboratory equipment at the Health Centre built by Lafarge Africa for Egbado Ajegunle, construction of 14-bed health centres located at three communities in Ewekoro local government area of Ogun state and installation of a substation and electrification of Oke Oko Egbado community.
+“For health and well-being, projects launched include Laboratory equipment at the Health Centre built by Lafarge Africa for Egbado Ajegunle, construction of 14 bedded health centres located at three communities in Ewekoro local government area of Ogun state and installation of a substation and electrification of Oke Oko Egbado community.

 “Also in a bid to improve the quality of produce from our farmlands and create more opportunities for our people to live better, agricultural support was provided to farmers while several members of the Ewekoro community also benefitted from economic empowerment programmes.